PaloAltoNetworks/firebreak-box/doc/boxoauth2.rst

 ===========

- **boxoauth2.py** is a command line client program which uses the OAuth 2.0 authorization code grant flow to obtain an *access_token* and *refresh_token* for a Box application.
+ **boxoauth2.py** is a command line client program which uses the OAuth 2.0 authorization code grant flow to obtain a *refresh_token* for a Box application.

  The options are: